larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 18:57
-I don't know anything about souls, really, certainly not the science of souls, but I think it's very unlikely 19:03 that the pineal is the seat of the soul, but it is a very interesting organ because it's the only organ in our body 19:10 that releases melatonin, and that melatonin makes us sleepy and lets us fall asleep.
+I don't know anything about souls, really, certainly not the science of souls, but I think it's very unlikely 19:03 that **the pineal is the seat of the soul, but it is a very interesting organ because it's the only organ in our body 19:10 that releases melatonin, and that melatonin makes us sleepy and lets us fall asleep**.
 19:18
 Now, I'm guessing that many of you are probably asking, "Should I take melatonin?"
 19:23